-During the year press reports indicated the number of persons with access to an internal mobile phone network increased to more than an estimated one million.
+Egypt-based Orascom Telecom, the DPRK's sole 3G cellular network service provider, indicated the estimated number of persons with access to an internal mobile phone network increased to more than two million by May.
 Authorities strictly monitored mobile phone use.
-The system was segregated from systems used by foreigners and could not be used for international calls.
+The system for citizens was segregated from systems used by foreigners and could not be used for international calls.
 In the border regions adjacent to China, unauthorized Chinese mobile phones reportedly were used for making international calls.
-Those caught using such cell phones were reportedly arrested and required to pay a fine or face charges of espionage or other crimes with harsher punishments.
-In October Radio Free Asia reported a crackdown on use of Chinese mobile phones to prevent outside information from entering the country or information about conditions inside the country from being disseminated.
+Authorites arrested those caught using such cell phones and required violators to pay a fine or face charges of espionage or other crimes with harsh punishments.
+In January media reported that the DPRK began allowing foreign visitors to bring in their mobile phones and use the 3G network for mobile internet access and international calls from the DPRK.
+In May Human Rights Watch reported new testimonies from recent North Korean defectors on the increasing availability of--and, consequently, the crackdown on-use of Chinese mobile phones to prevent outside information from entering the country or information about conditions inside the country from being disseminated.

-The Korean Worker's Party (KWP) is the key governing body in the country; party membership is dictated by social and family background and is the key determinant of social mobility.
+The WPK is the key governing body in the country; party membership is dictated by social and family background and is the key determinant of social mobility.
 The government divided citizens into strict loyalty-based classes known as "songbun," which determined access to employment, higher education, place of residence, medical facilities, certain stores, marriage prospects, and food rations.
-In its report this year, Songbun: Marked for Life, North Korea's Social Classification System, the HRNK reported that authorities placed citizens into one of 51 categories based on the perceived loyalty of their family to the government.
+In its report in 2012, Songbun: Marked for Life,North Korea's Social Classification System, the HRNK reported that authorities placed citizens into one of 51songbun categories based on the perceived loyalty of their family to the government.
 The HRNK estimated that 28 percent of citizens are classified as "loyal," 45 percent as "wavering," and 27 percent as "hostile" to the government.

-DPRK authorities practice collective punishment.
-Entire families, including children, have been imprisoned when one member of the family was accused of a crime.
+Many independent reports, including the 2013 KINU White Paper, noted that DPRK authorities practiced collective punishment.
+Entire families, including children, were imprisoned when one member of the family was accused of a crime.
 Collective punishment reportedly can extend to three generations.